This page has information for people having radiotherapy for advanced prostate cancer.

 - blood in your urine or from your back passage (rectum)

-- sore skin between your legs and near your back passage – this is rare
+- sore skin between your legs and near your back passage that looks a bit like sunburn – this is rare

 - erection or ejaculation problems, such as discomfort when you ejaculate, a reduced amount of semen or a ‘dry orgasm’, where you have the feeling of an orgasm but don’t ejaculate

-There are usually only a few, if any, side effects from external beam radiotherapy when it’s used to treat symptoms of advanced prostate cancer.
+There are usually only a few, if any, side effects from external beam radiotherapy when it’s used to treat symptoms.
 This is because you’ll only have a few doses of treatment.
 The risk of side effects is higher if you are having radiotherapy to several different areas or larger areas of your body, or if a higher total amount of radiotherapy is used.

-The possible side effects will depend on the part of your body that’s treated and may include:
+The possible side effects will depend on the part of your body that’s treated.
+They may include:

-- red, dark or itchy skin in the treated area, similar to sunburn – if this happens, ask your radiographer for advice on how to look after your skin
+- red, dark or itchy skin in the treated area, similar to sunburn –ask your radiographer for advice on how to look after your skin

 - loose and watery bowel movements (diarrhoea) – this can be caused by radiotherapy to the pelvis or abdomen, but there are treatments that can help

-- a slight increase in pain during the course of treatment or for a few days afterwards – it’s important to keep taking any pain-relieving drugs you’ve been given, and the pain should soon get better.
+- a slight increase in pain during the course of treatment or for a few days afterwards – it’s important to keep taking any pain-relieving drugs you’ve been given.

 This treatment is for men whose prostate cancer has spread to the bones and is causing pain.
 It will only be an option if your cancer has stopped responding to your first hormone therapy.